Sergei-SLS/rsschool-cv-stage0/cv.md

 ## About me

-There was an irresistible desire to learn one of the programming languages, the choice fell on javascript.
+*There was an irresistible desire to learn one of the programming languages, the choice fell on javascript.*

 -----------------------------------------
 > Here someday my great quote will appear
 -----------------------------------------

 ## Education
 * **University:** Nizhny Novgorod State Pedagogical University named after Kozma Minin
   * **Faculty:** Information systems and technologies

 ## Language
-Russian - native
+Russian - native/
 English - A1